dry-rb/dry-rb.org/source/gems/dry-validation/forms.html.md

 # }
 ```

 > Form-specific value coercion is handled by a hash-schema using `dry-types`.
-It is built automatically for you based on the type expectations and used prior applying validation rules.
+It is built automatically for you based on the type expectations and used prior to applying the validation rules.

 ## Handling Empty Strings